ppfeufer/aa-srp/README.md

 - Overview of SRP links
 - Overview of your own SRP requests and their status
 - SRP Request administration mostly done via ajax and without page reloads
-- Use of modern DataTables with filters where ever they are useful
+- Use modern DataTables with filters where ever they are useful
 - Tables fully searchable and sortable
 - Mandatory reason on SRP reject
 - Notifications in AA with detailed information on SRP rejection